-Many departments and programs produce manuals, procedures and policy guides, graduate student handbooks, and other publications for their students and faculty in graduate programs.
-These statements are designed to provide detailed and useful information; however, they are not statements of official policy of The University of Alabama.
+Many departments and programs produce publications for their students and faculty in graduate programs.
+These documents are designed to provide detailed and useful information; however, they are not statements of official policy of The University of Alabama.
 In all matters, the graduate catalog of The University of Alabama contains official policies as passed by the graduate faculty’s Graduate Council and shall supersede departmental, program, or college publications.

 Degree requirements and academic performance standards outlined in this section are the minimum required.
 Satisfying these general requirements and standards does not imply that all degree and program requirements have been met.
 Many departments, colleges, and schools establish additional requirements for their students.
 Accordingly, students may be dismissed from their programs for failure to meet departmental, college, or school standards.
 Such requirements are included in individual program descriptions in this catalog and/or in departmental and program manuals or policy statements.
 These special requirements shall not be considered in conflict with this catalog and shall have the same force as this catalog.
 Departmental suspension (dismissal) from a degree program also results in suspension from the Graduate School.
 Departmental academic dismissal differs from dismissals that result from Academic Misconduct.
 For further information, please view the section on Academic Misconduct on the Office of Academic Affairs website.